1. Home

 Quinn Mell-Cobb (@QuinnMellCobb) reported from Vancouver, British Columbia

 @Shawhelp Myself and two other people (all with university educations) were unable to figure out how to install it, and now I’m paying for a service I’m not receiving.
-Make this right immediately or I’m going back to @TELUS.
+Come fix this immediately or I’m going back to @TELUS.

 • nbrosef